spacecatpixel/lokidocs/docs/Wallets/GuiWallet/loki-electron-guide.md

+title: Loki Documentation | Setup a Loki Wallet on Desktop.
+description: This document will tell you exactly how to set up and operate the Loki GUI wallet.
+Step by step guide for Windows, Mac and Linux inside.

 # Setup Guide on the Loki GUI Wallet

 This document will tell you exactly how to set up and operate the Loki GUI wallet.